Getting out of Debt

 ---------

-As you can see, by paying $325 each month, the Chase account will be eliminated in just a few months, assuming you’ve stopped charging expenses to the account.
-Once that debt is paid, take the monthly amount paid and add it to your next debt—the auto loan.
+So, now you’re paying $325 to Chase.
+Continue to make your minimum payment of $375 to your bank for your auto loan.
+By making accelerated payments, the Chase account will be eliminated in just a few months, assuming you’ve stopped charging expenses to the account.
+Once that debt is paid, take the monthly amount paid and add it to your last debt—the auto loan.

 Creditor Account Balance Minimum Payment Due New Minimum Payment